 We live in a crazy busy world and it can be tough to find any extra time.
 So today, I want to share with you one of my favorite things today.
 This thing that I do, saves me tons of time each and every week.

-If you've been a reader of mine for a while then, it is safe to say that I love to find way to find time.
-Over the years of trying to find more time in my day, I've become quite creative in finding ways to find time.
+If you’ve been a reader of mine for a while then, it is safe to say that I love to find ways to find more time.
+Over the years of trying to find more time in my day, I’ve become quite creative in finding ways to find more time.

 Today, I want to talk to you about one of my favorite ways to stay organized, motivated, and saving time.
 It’s all about creating a scheduling day.
 I’m going to walk you through what exactly a scheduling day is, how it will save you time, and how to implement this into your daily life.

 Also, stay tuned until the end because I have put together a bonus for you.